planet-learning/planet-learning/planet-learning/catascript/README.md

 ## Getting started

 ### Setup
 In order to setup the module, you need to create an actual `.env` file.
-To do so, run in your terminal, from the `catascript` folder :
+To do so, run in your terminal, in the root directory :

 ```sh
 cp .env.template .env
 ```

-Then open the new `.env` file, and file out the right value for your setup.
+Then open the new `.env` file, and file out the right values for your setup.

 >Keep in mind that no space can be present around the "=" sign between the variable name and its value in the `.env` file since it is used by docker and by python